Mariana Seoane: Biography

-In 2003, Seoane was offered her second starring role on a telenovela, when she participated as Rebeca Linares in Venevision's production, Rebeca.
-Seoane then recorded her first CD, which was released during 2004.
-Sere Una Niña Buena ("I'll be a Good Girl"), her first discographic production, became a mild success in Seoane's show business career.
-It peaked at number 42 in the Top Latin Album in Billboard and her first single peaked at number 18 in the Hot Latin Tracks.
-Que no me faltes tu was her second single, which was successful, it peaked number 6 in the Hot Latin Tracks.
+In 2003, Seoane portrayed Rebeca Linares in Venevision's production, Rebeca.
+Seoane then recorded her first album, which was released during 2004.
+Sere Una Niña Buena ("I'll be a Good Girl"), which peaked at number 42 in the Top Latin Album in Billboard.
+Her first single peaked at number 18 in the Hot Latin Tracks.
+Que no me faltes tu was her second single, which peaked at number 6 in the Hot Latin Tracks.

 Her second album was released in 2005, La nina buena ("The Good Girl"), it peaked number 38 in the Top Latin Albums in Billboard and the first single, Una de dos, reached number 22 in the Hot Latin Track; her second single was No vuelvo mas, which peaked 42 in the Hot Latin Tracks.
 In 2006 she released Con Sabor a...
 Mariana; the first single of this album was Mermelada.
 This album was less successful than the two previous albums.
-Her latest album was recorded in 2007, titled Mariana esta de fiesta... atrevete, and the single was Atrevete.
+In 2007 she released Mariana esta de fiesta... atrevete, and the single was Atrevete.
 In 2010 she released a new song "Loca" for telenovela Mar de Amor.
 In 2012 Mariana released her fifth album La Malquerida with singles "La Malquerida" and "Nadie me lo conto".

-During 2005, a well known Hispanic gossip magazine in the United States sponsored a contest where winners would get a photo and a copy of the Sere una Niña Buena CD personally autographed by Seoane.
-Noting that three of the twenty contestants that won the prizes were from Puerto Rico, Seoane made sure to mention that country on her New Year's Eve Univision celebration show's speech.